 How to Invest in Fractional Shares

 Now that you understand how fractional share investing works, let’s discuss where you can find this investment option.
 Not all brokerage firms offer this method of investing to their clients.
 Due to the growing popularity, new firms and apps are offering fractional share investing platforms that can match almost any budget.
-Here are a few firms you may want to consider.
+Here are four firms you may want to consider.

 M1 Finance: Investors Looking for Flexibility